What is Automation Testing? Switch to Faster Business Operations

 Manual Testing vs Automation Testing

-Automation testing in software development overpowers manual testing in numerous ways for reasons like faster speed, improved accuracy, etc. That said, the advent of AI and machine learning (ML) has pushed manual testing even farther from consideration.
+Automation testing in software development outweighs manual testing in numerous ways, for reasons like faster speed and better accuracy.
+That said, the advent of AI and machine learning (ML) has pushed manual testing even farther from consideration for most organizations.

 AI-powered testing improves the efficiency of QA automation, and when combined with ML, these technologies prove to be useful through the testing phases.

-Here is a line of difference between manual testing and automation testing.
+Here is a comparison table highlighting the differences between manual testing and automation testing.

 BASISMANUAL TESTINGAUTOMATION TESTING